akvelon/MLEM-SDK-for-Java/README.md

 2) **/predict**:

 - sends /predict post request with given body;
+- can have a Json or Request object as a body;
 - can handle the exception;
 - returns a JsonNode response wrapped in the CompletableFuture object;
 - works asynchronously;